thatcovidlife/tcl-web/cline_docs/progress.md

 - Mobile marketing page
 - User account page
 - Protecting directory from unauthenticated access
+- Update or remove API routes that were using the deleted tables (posts, comments, reviews, categories)

 ## Progress Status

-The Prisma to Drizzle migration is complete.
-All API routes have been converted to use Drizzle ORM.
-The `usePrisma` composable has been successfully renamed to `useApiRoutes` throughout the codebase, and all TypeScript errors and test failures have been resolved.
+The database schema has been simplified to only include users and profiles tables.
+A migration has been generated to drop the deleted tables.
+The next step is to update or remove all API routes that were using the deleted tables.